laurenharveyy/Kindergarten-Immunization-Records/README.md

 7. Create a new column titled "Exemption_Rate."
 I made mine in column F. Add together the SUM of PBE and the SUM of PME and divide by the SUM of n.
 For instance, in cell F2, I input the equation "=(B2 + C2)/D2."
 Extend the equation to all cells in the column.
 Use the "123" feature to convert to a percentage.
 8. Sort "Exemption_Rate" from Z-->A to get the highest percentages on top.
 The top 3 should be Nevada County, Trinity County, and Siskiyou County.
 Here are my answers: <br> !['Exemption Results','Screenshot of Google Sheet with exemption results'](/exemptionsheetafter.png)

 ### Question 3: What percent of incoming Kindergarteners in each county had PBE?
-PME?
+What percent had PME?
 1. Refer to the "Exemptions" sheet in the Student Data File.
 2. Create two new columns titled "PercentPBE" and "PercentPME."
 Mine are in columns G and H, respectively.
 3. Under "PercentPBE," divide the SUM of PBE by the SUM of n.
 For instance, I wrote in cell G2, "=(B2/D2)."
 Extend the equation to all cells in the column.
 Use the "123" feature to convert to a percentage.
 4. Under "PercentPME," divide the SUM of PME by the SUM of n.
 For instance, I wrote in cell H2, "=(C2/D2)."
 Extend the equation to all cells in the column.
 Use the "123" feature to convert to a percentage.
 5. These are my results: <br> !['Percentages of PBE and PME by County','Screenshot of Google Sheet that shows percentage of incoming kindrgarteners with PBE and PME by county'](/exemptionsheetpt2.png)

-### Question 2: Did Public or Private Schools have a higher rate of exemptions including Personal Belief Exemption and Permanent Medical Exemption)?
+### Question 4: Did Public or Private Schools have a higher rate of exemptions including Personal Belief Exemption and Permanent Medical Exemption)?
 1. Refer to the dataset titled "Student Data"
 2. Create a new pivot table.
 Set the row as "schoolType" and the value as a SUM of "n" (number of students).
 This will give you the number of students enrolled at private and public schools, respectively. <br> !['schooltypeenrollmentpivottable','Pivot table of enrollment by school type'](/schooltypenrollmentpivottable.png)
 3. Copy and paste the results into a new sheet.